EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 15. In order to reuse the behavior defined within a class with multiple tangled responsibilities, you either need to duplicate code or use the entire class, even the parts that you don't need.
 16. If you use a class that has many reasons to change, when something unrelated to your use case changes, you will still have to change your code.
 This is unexpected and surprising.
 This is not "Transparent".
 17. Depending on classes that have many responsibilities increases the chances of your application breaking.
-18. A good way to determine whether a class has a single responsibility is to try an enunciate what it does in a single sentence.
+18. A good way to determine whether a class has a single responsibility is to try to enunciate what it does in a single sentence.
 That sentence should be simple, because classes should be simple.
 Look out for the words "and" and "or" in this sentence, as they point to it having more than one responsibility.
 19. Another good way to determine whether a class has a single responsibility is thinking about every one of its methods as a question that the class would be able to respond to if it were a sentient being.
-For example "Array, what is your length?".
+For example: "Array, what is your length?"
 If the question doesn't make sense, then maybe the method does not belong in the class.
 20. **Cohesion** is the measure of how related to their core purpose the elements of a component are.
 Classes that have a single responsibility are highly cohesive because all of their parts work towards a single goal.

 #### When to make design decisions